 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Kingston upon Thames .
+We bring these three activities together to bring you a complete Karate tuition experience in Kingston upon Thames .

-History Of The Origins Of Karate At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn forms of martial arts and began teaching Karate in Okinawan institutions.
-This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+Karate Historical background and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wished to learn forms of martial arts and began teaching Karate in Okinawan institutions.
+This brought about additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.

 (info courtesy of: Karate Class in Kingston upon Thames )